TomPatterson9/gildedrp/public/rules.md

 - Players must stay logged in for at least 15 minutes after participating in any conflict RP.
 If you log out before, it will count as a combat log.

-# Alternate Characters:
+# Alternate Characters

 - Alternate Characters are extra characters a player can make in order to experience new stories and different aspects of the world.
 Characters should be unique from one another and are not allowed to be a direct relative to another character you already play.
 Alternate characters should strive to have unique stories that do not immediately connect with, or interact with groups or contacts of your other characters.
 Do not seek out the same stories, or people that your other characters already associate with, crossover in passing is acceptable, but being ingrained on multiple characters blurs the lines of RP and gives great risk to bleed.

-- When playing a law or criminal character, there is a cooldown with the following stipulations:
+- When playing a law or criminal character, there is a cooldown with the following stipulations

 - You cannot play as a Lawman, then log off and switch to your criminal without waiting 1 hr on your criminal before committing a crime.